-Adam Howard is the Charles A. Dana Professor of Education at Colby College.
-Prior to Colby he taught at Hanover College, Lesley University Graduate School of Education, and Antioch College.
-At Antioch he also held the administrative positions of Director of Teacher Education and Associate Dean of Faculty.
-Prior to teaching at the college level, he taught high school English and history at Cincinnati Country Day School and directed Summerbridge Cincinnati, Inc., a non-profit organization designed to provide academic support to disadvantaged middle school students while encouraging high school and college students to consider a teaching career path.
+Adam Howard is the Charles A. Dana Professor of Education and Chair of Education Program at Colby College.
+Prior to Colby, he taught at Hanover College, Lesley University Graduate School of Education, and Antioch College.
+At Antioch, he also held the administrative positions of Director of Teacher Education and Associate Dean of Faculty.
+Before teaching at the college level, he taught high school English and history at Cincinnati Country Day School and directed a non-profit organization designed to provide academic support to disadvantaged middle school students while encouraging high school and college students to consider a teaching career path.

 Lindsay Mayka is an Assistant Professor of Government at Colby College.
 Her areas of research include social-citizenship rights for marginalized populations, citizen engagement in the policymaking process, and the politics of institutional weakness, with a regional focus on Latin America.
 Mayka’s first book, Building Participatory Institutions in Latin America: Reform Coalitions and Institutional Change, was published in 2019 by Cambridge University Press.
 The doctoral dissertation on which her book is based received the Latin American Studies Association/Oxfam Martin Diskin Dissertation Award.